 In short, spinal occlusions are caused by everyday life.
 The body can and does correct these occlusions but unfortunately not in all cases.

-To ensure optimal functioning of the nervous system and therefore the optimal function and performance of the whole body, long-term regular maintenance of the spine is the answer.
+To ensure ongoing optimal functioning of the nervous system and therefore the optimal functioning and performance of the whole body, long-term regular maintenance of the spine is the answer.

 Just like you have your car serviced regularly, get your spine checked regularly.
 The difference with your car is that if the engine seizes up, you can buy a new one.
 When your body seizes up because of neglect, it’s too late.